d-led/ssr-robust-live-svg/README.md

   - One could do this in C! &rarr; Sure!
 You'd just have to implement ["half of Erlang"](https://rvirding.blogspot.com/2008/01/virdings-first-rule-of-programming.html) yourself.
 Spoiler alert: a big chunk of [Erlang/OTP is C](https://github.com/erlang/otp/blob/master/erts/emulator/beam/erl_process.c)
 - Why not just use the standard Erlang/OTP mechanism for the hot code upgrade? &rarr; Yes, that'd be nice as well, and has been tried and tested all around the world.
 Many articles and docs on the subject suggest trying alternative approaches these days.
 Knowing something is possible and having tried it may lie far apart.
 - Why not demo XYZ as well? &rarr; Yes, that'd be nice too.
 There's no-one to stop you from doing it.

+## More Failure Modes

+- if the last known state has been a new module, downgrading will lead to a system failure